Official Website of LGBTQ+ Poet

 Liz Holland is a poet with her MFA in Creative Writing & Publishing Arts from the University of Baltimore.
-Nominated for ‘Best of the Net’ in 2021, her work can be found in Remington Review, Broadkill Review, Little Patuxent Review, Welter, and several other literary journals.
+Nominated for ‘Best of the Net’ in 2021, her work can be found in Remington Review, Broadkill Review, Little Patuxent Review, Welter, The Oakland Review, and several other literary journals.
 She lives in Baltimore with her fur-son Brax.
-She can be found on IG and Twitter @cottonswords
+She can be found on IG and Twitter @lizhollandpoet

 Previously published work:

 Little Patuxent Review '7-year-old in a polka dot jumper'